Blogger Peabody, who runs the website Culinary Concoctions by Peabody, has been moving towards family friendly food on her blog.

 “I love food.
 I have always loved food.
 Most importantly, I have always loved sweets.
 Almost every great memory in my life can be traced back to food in some form or manner,” she explains.

-“My husband is a big fan of Bailey’s Irish Cream and so I thought I would throw that into the mix of some cream cheese brownies to make them a little more special,” she said.
+“My husband is a big fan of Bailey’s Irish Cream and so I thought I would throw that into the mix of some cream cheese brownies to make them a little more special,” she wrote.

 BAILEY’S IRISH CREAM CHEESE SWIRL BROWNIES